w3c/miniapp-tests/docs/contributing.md

 ## Naming

-Test names should start with a three-letter abbreviation that corresponds to the value of the [`dc:coverage`](#metadata) element below (for example, `cnt` for content of MiniApps, `pkg` for Packaging, etc.), followed by a short hyphenated identifier that makes clear which requirement is under test.
+Test names should start with a three-letter abbreviation that corresponds to the value of the [`dc:coverage`](#metadata) element below (for example, `mnf` for Manifest, `pkg` for Packaging, etc.), followed by a short hyphenated identifier that makes clear which requirement is under test.

 If multiple tests are necessary for a single normative statement, differentiate the test cases by appending an underscore and